 A spur is a railroad track on which cars are left for loading and unloading.
 Spurs are also used sometimes for railroad car storage.
 Spurs are also frequently called sidings or side tracks although a siding usually has a different operational function.
 Occasionally, the word "spur" is also used to describe a longer secondary route like a branch line which ends without connecting to another through route.

 A single-ended spur can be a leading-point spur or a trailing-point spur.
-A leading-point (or facing point) spur branches off in the direction that trains normally travel forward on the through track.
-A trailing-point spur branches off in the opposite direction from the normal forward direction of travel on the through track, requiring cars to be backed in for loading and unloading.
+A leading-point (or facing point) spur branches off in the direction that trains normally travel forward on the through the track.
+A trailing-point spur branches off in the opposite direction from the normal forward direction of travel on the through the track, requiring cars to be backed in for loading and unloading.
 In track design practice, a trailing-point spur is the more desirable of the two because it simplifies how you set out and pick up cars.

 There are a few common characteristics of spur tracks which, if duplicated, can make a model more realistic.